Pamela Stevenson: 2023 Attorney General of Kentucky candidacy

+2026 U.S. Senate candidacy

 On February 20, 2025, following Senator Mitch McConnell's decision not to seek an eighth term, Stevenson announced her intention to run for United States Senator representing the Commonwealth of Kentucky via a post on X.

+Stevenson was noted in national press as one of several Black women who ran for US Senate in 2026: including Juliana Stratton and Robin Kelly of Illinois, Jasmine Crockett of Texas, Priscilla Williams Till of Mississippi, and Catherine Fleming Bruce of South Carolina.

 Personal life

 Stevenson is a Christian, and was ordained as a minister in 2023.
 She serves as an Associate Pastor at the Oak Grove Missionary Baptist Church, in Louisville.

 She is married to Thomas Shannon, a professional photographer.
-They have two children together.
+They have two children.